ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 ### Write the function

-You can use any azure functions code in the native approach.
-We wil use the same code as in the [generic azure functions](#write-the-function) section for simplicity.
+You can use any Azure Functions code in the native approach.
+This sample uses the same code as in the [generic Azure Functions sample](#write-the-function) section for simplicity.

 Create a Ballerina package.
 ```